pmonks/spinner/README.md

 The spinner functionality is provided by the `spinner.core` namespace.

-Require it in the REPL:
+Require it in the REPL (*note: your REPL must be run in a trampoline `lein trampoline repl` in order for ANSI escape sequences to be available*):

 ```clojure
 (require '[spinner.core :as spin])